bgrimstad/relu-opt-public/README.md

 The code shows how to:
 - Load ReLU networks trained with TensorFlow
 - Program ReLU networks as MILPs using Gurobi
-- Optimize a production optimization problem with ReLU network constraints (see a description of the case in the paper)
+- Solve a production optimization problem with ReLU network constraints (see a description of the case in the paper)

 Start the optimization by running the script: ``prodopt/solve_problem.py``